data-forge/data-forge-js/README.md

 ### Data-Forge plugins under the browser

 As in the Node.js example, plugins are typically loaded into the Data-Forge namespace.
-Example using *data-forge-from-yahoo* (todo: link to repo).
+Example using [*data-forge-from-yahoo*](https://www.npmjs.com/package/data-forge-from-yahoo).

 Install via Bower: